William Contreras Player Props: Brewers vs. Cubs

-On Monday, William Contreras (coming off going 2-for-5 with a home run and three RBI) and the Milwaukee Brewers face the Chicago Cubs, whose starting pitcher will be Drew Smyly.
-First pitch is at 2:10 PM ET.
+The Milwaukee Brewers and William Contreras, who went 2-for-5 with a double and an RBI last time out, battle Kyle Hendricks and the Chicago Cubs at American Family Field, Tuesday at 4:10 PM ET.

-He racked up three RBI (going 2-for-5 with a home run) in his last game against the Pirates.
+He racked up two hits (going 2-for-5 with a double and an RBI) in his last appearance against the Cubs.

 William Contreras Game Info & Props vs. the Cubs